momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 ### Terms to Know
 <b>API</b>: Application Program Interface.
-A set of tools which allows you to build application software.
+A set of tools which allows you to build applications.
 For more information, click [here](https://medium.freecodecamp.org/what-is-an-api-in-english-please-b880a3214a82).

 ### Instructions
 #### Applying for a Twitter Developer Account